verse-lab/hippodrome/README.md

 For each of the above just follow the given instructions.

-### Install RacerDFix:
+### Install HIPPODROME:
 * install antlr to your local maven repository:

 `mvn install:install-file -Dfile="<path-to-your-antlr-for-java-jar>" -DgroupId=org.racerdfix.antlr -DartifactId=antlr -Dversion=1.0 -Dpackaging=jar`

-* install RacerDFix:
+* install HIPPODROME:
 `mvn install` (from the project's main directory)

 ## Run
-RacerDFix requires a configuration file to indicate which files to analyse and where to find infer.
+HIPPODROME requires a configuration file to indicate which files to analyse and where to find infer.
 The config file is in json format, as follows:

 ```json
 {"infer":"<path-to-infer>",